auth0/docs/articles/salesforce-community.md

 For full details see [this Salesforce article](http://www.salesforce.com/us/developer/docs/chatterapi/Content/quickstart_communities.htm).

 It is common to customize the login page for __Community__ sites.
-Auth0's authentication will work fine with these customized pages as long as they remain a part of the login transaction and honor the OAuth2 flow.
-[This sample](https://github.com/salesforceidentity/basic-custom-login) provides details on how to make customized login pages properly.
+Auth0's authentication will work fine with these customized pages long as they remain a part of the login transaction and honor the OAuth2 flow.
+[This sample](https://github.com/salesforceidentity/basic-custom-login) provides details on how to properly make customized login pages.